User has no profile in this organization message received when user authenticates in AM (All versions)

-You can check the Search and Naming attributes, and the Search Scope in the LDAP or Active Directory authentication module using the console or ssoadm:
+You can check the Search and Naming attributes, and the Search Scope in the LDAP or Active Directory authentication module using the AM admin UI or ssoadm:

-- Console: navigate to: Configure > Authentication > LDAP or Active Directory.
+- AM admin UI: navigate to: Configure > Authentication > LDAP or Active Directory.

 - ssoadm: enter the following command: $ ./ssoadm get-attr-defs -s [servicename] -t Organization -u [adminID] -f [passwordfile] replacing [servicename], [adminID] and [passwordfile] with appropriate values, where [servicename] is iPlanetAMAuthLDAPService (LDAP) or sunAMAuthADService (Active Directory).